Today you'll be introduced to notes on the bass strings, work on right-hand thumb technique, and learn a new piece, First and Only.

 Thumb Stroke

-Place the fingers on the treble strings in a ready-to-play position.
+Begin by placing your fingers on the treble strings in a ready-to-play position.
 Arch the wrist slightly.
-You're ready to use the thumb on a bass string!
+You're now ready to use the thumb on a bass string!

 Thumb Stroke | Stroke so the thumb just clears the next string.